Skip to Content

 Sharing is caring!

 Malvani Amboli is a vegan and gluten-free Maharashtrian version of uttapam.
 Generally served for breakfast with some chutney.
-However, it can be enjoyed as main meal with some spicy black chickpeas curry or chicken curry.
+However, it can be enjoyed as a main meal with some spicy Kala Chana Amti (Black Chickpeas Curry) or chicken curry.

 Amboli presented in a square dish with chutney and black chana usal, along with water

-Another similar recipe is this Savoury Luni Poda Pitha (Rice & Lentil Cake) from the state of Orissa, which uses the same ingredients as base.
-However it adds loads of vegetables and is cooked thick on a cast iron tava.
-IT is like a savory, vegan and gluten-free cake.
+Another similar recipe is this Savoury Luni Poda Pitha (Rice & Lentil Cake) from the state of Orissa, which uses the same ingredients as the base.
+However, it adds loads of vegetables and is cooked thick on a cast iron tava.
+It is like a savory, vegan, and gluten-free cake.

-Though India has varied cuisines and so many different recipes, many of the recipes have similar preparation with similar ingredients with a few changes here and there.
+Though India has varied cuisines and so many different recipes, many of the recipes have similar preparations with similar ingredients with a few changes here and there.

-This vegan and gluten free pancakes can also be packed in your kid lunchbox.
-They are best travel food, or can be enjoyed for picnics.
-They are filling with the perfect carbs to give them energy and the proteins from the dal.
+These vegan and gluten-free pancakes can also be packed in your kid’s lunchbox.
+They are the best travel food or can be enjoyed for picnics.
+They are filled with the perfect carbs to give them energy and the proteins from the dal.
 And if you have a toddler make them small bite-size or break into bite-size and let them enjoy while playing.

 Amboli presented in a square dish with chutney and black chana usal.